 Haiku.lt

-If you run a business in the European Union, you’ve probably heard about e-invoicing requirements.
+If you run a business in Europe, you’ve probably heard about e-invoicing requirements.
 The term sounds technical, the regulations vary by country, and the deadlines keep changing.
 It’s confusing.
 This guide cuts through the complexity and explains what e-invoicing actually means for freelancers and small businesses.

 The good news?
 For most B2C (business-to-consumer) transactions, traditional PDF invoices remain perfectly valid.
 E-invoicing mandates primarily target B2B (business-to-business) transactions, and even then, the requirements vary significantly by country.